 As well as giving people more choice - in line with the Care Act we have to give better information in order for people to identify good care.
-We are strengthening our universal offer of information, advice and guidance through effective digital and non-digital solutions, enabling people to easily navigate the care and support options available.
+We have strengthened our universal offer of information, advice and guidance through a new website Bucks Care, which is proving to be a success enabling people to easily navigate the care and support options available.

-Regardless of whether or not an individual meets the criteria to receive care and support from their local authority, all authorities will have to have a comprehensive Information, Advice and Guidance (IAG) service in place by April 2015 so that those needing any level of care and support will have good information to make informed decisions, whether they pay for their own care or not.
-This also includes independent financial advice for all.
+Regardless of whether or not an individual meets the criteria to receive care and support from their local authority, all authorities continue to develop its comprehensive Information, Advice and Guidance (IAG) service building on what is already in place so that those needing any level of care and support will have good information to make informed decisions, whether they pay for their own care or not.